Reference guide

 A quick monitor size cheat sheet for 14, 17, 24, 27, 32, 34, 40, 42, 45, 49, and 57-inch displays.

-The short version: 24-inch is compact, 27-inch is the safe desktop baseline, 32-inch is the large 4K workhorse, 34-inch is the easy ultrawide, 40-inch 5K2K is the serious productivity shape, and 49-inch is a dual-monitor replacement.
+The short version: 24-inch is compact, 27-inch is the safe desktop baseline, 32-inch is the large 4K workhorse, 34-inch is the easy ultrawide, 40-inch 5K2K is the serious productivity shape, 45-inch is the immersive middle option, and 49-inch is a dual-monitor replacement.

 Diagonal size hides the numbers people actually need